deveshgupta30/croc-python-gui/README.md

 ## Upcoming Plans

 1. Integrate receive functionality directly into the GUI.
-2. Implement automatic installation of croc if it's not available on the system.
+~~2.
+Implement automatic installation of croc if it's not available on the system.~~ Implemented

 ## Contributing